 Each Company has an ongoing obligation to notify the Board in writing if there are, or if a Company has reason to believe that there will be, any material revisions to its Financial Resources or its Financial Resources Plan.
 This includes changes to a Company's financial position, significant draws of credit, or cancellation/amendments to insurance policies that may put at risk a Company's ability to maintain Financial Resources equal to its Absolute Liability limit or higher if ordered by the Board.
-These developments must be reported to the Board within five (5) business days.
+These developments must be reported to the Board within five (5) business days from the date the Company becomes aware of the development, using the Board's e-filing system.
 This also includes any reported change to a Company's ability to continue to operate as a going concern.
+Any resulting changes that are required to a Company's Financial Resources Plan must be e-filed within fifteen (15) business days of the date the Company becomes aware of the development.